RFSA has awarded 22 scholarships for a total of $31,250 since 2009.

 · Recipients must maintain a GPA of at least 3.0 for freshmen, 3.25 for continuing and transfer students, and 3.5 for graduate students.

-· Consideration will be given to students with a financial need as documented through the Texas State Financial Aid and Scholarships Office.
+· Consideration may also be given to students with a financial need as documented through the Texas State Financial Aid and Scholarships Office.

 · Consideration will be given for documented leadership, extra-curricular activities and community service.